cosmodesi/mkauthlist/README.md

 mkauthlist -f --sort-firsttier --orcid -j jcap example_firsttier.csv example_firsttier.tex
 ```

+You may also want to exclude the collaboration name by adding the `-nc`, `--nocollab` or `--nocollaboration` flag.

 To send affiliations to an appendix use
 ```shell
 mkauthlist -f --sort --orcid -j jcap.appendix example_alphabetical.csv example_alphabetical_appendix.tex